Why you should care

 For most people, dreams are intensely visual.
 Lane’s dream, though, was anything but; the 60-year-old computer instructor has been blind almost since birth.
 He can perceive some light — but has never seen color or shapes.
 He recognized Hendrix from the sound of his voice and knew the guitar was a Fender Stratocaster from its sleek, contoured shape.

-As expected, all the sighted participants reported a visual impression in at least one dream, while none of the congenitally blind participants reported any.
-For those who lost their sight after age one, the longer they had lived without sight, they less they reported seeing in their dreams.
+As expected, all the sighted participants reported seeing in at least one dream, while none of the congenitally blind participants reported any.
+And among those who lost their sight after age 1, those who lived with blindness the longest reported the fewest visual impressions.

 “Sometimes people think we can see like sighted people in our dreams,” said Kellie Walders, an assisted technology instructor in L.A. who has been blind since shortly after birth, but has some light perception.
 “But I can only see the amount that I see in real life because that’s all I know.”

 Blind participants experienced other senses more intensely than sighted controls.
 About 86 percent of blind participants reported hearing in at least one dream, but only 64 percent of controls did.
 About 18 percent of the blind participants tasted versus 7 percent of controls.
 Twenty-eight percent of the blind participants smelled in at least one dream, compared with 15 percent of controls.
 And a whopping 70 percent of the blind participants said that they experienced touch, versus 45 percent of controls.
 Separating out congenitally blind volunteers, 93 percent heard, 26 percent tasted and 40 percent smelled in at least one dream.
 Sixty-seven percent experienced touch.
 Lane once dreamed about walking into a woodshop, which he recognized from its sharp turpentine odor.
 Walders often dreams about making coffee, which she can both smell and taste.